3,200 Incoming Bureau cards arrived from the RSGB Bureau on September 24th 2021.

 - IF the log search is older than your QSO you must WAIT for the next log update.

-- If your expected QSO is not found and the Last QSO date and time is newer than your QSO there is a button on log search called.
+If the expedition is over and expected QSO is not found there is a button on log search called.
 “NOT IN LOG?”

 - Here you will find the “Log Check Request Form” You can either upload an ADIF with the missing QSO data which is automatically sent to the queue or you can fill in the form and also add up to 200 characters for “pertinent information”